Farama-Foundation/ViZDoom/docs/api/cpp/doomGame.md

 # DoomGame

 DoomGame is the main object of the ViZDoom library, representing a single instance of the Doom game and providing the interface for a single agent/player to interact with the game.
-The object allows sending actions to the game, getting the game state, etc.
+The object allows sending actions to the game, getting the game state, etc. The declarations of this class and its methods can be found in the `include/ViZDoomGame.h` header file.

 Here we document all the methods of the DoomGame class and their corresponding Python bindings implemented as pybind11 module.